keneanung/GMCPAdditions/README.md

 - causes the server to send back an appropriate Char.Items.List message
 - Example: `Char.Items.Contents 402879`

+#### Char.Items.Room ####

+- request for the server to send the list of items in the current room
+- message body is empty
+- causes the server to send back an appropriate Char.Items.List message
+- Example: `Char.Items.Room`

 ### Sent by server ###

 #### Char.Items.List ####

 - list of items at a specified location (room, inv, held container)
-- message body is an object with keys "location" and "items"
+- message body is an object with keys `location` and `items`
-- location value is a string, "inv", "room", or "repNUMBER" - the last one is container identification
+- `location` value is a string, `inv`, `room`, or `repNUMBER` - the last one is container identification
-- items value is an array, whose each item is an object with keys "id", "name" and optionally "attrib"
+- `items` value is an array, whose each item is an object with keys `id`, `name`, `icon` and optionally `attrib`
-- id is a number identifying the item, name is a string containing a short player-visible item descrption
+- `id` is a number identifying the item, `name` is a string containing a short player-visible item descrption
-- attrib is a string consisting of characters describing item properties:
+- `attrib` is a string consisting of characters describing item properties:
   - "w" = worn,
   - "W" = wearable but not worn,
   - "l" = wielded (left),